 If you have been diagnosed with a skin cancer and are concerned about having it removed, contact our office.
 We will be happy to discuss your options for treatment, and coordinate with a Mohs surgeon if needed.

 Mohs surgery is a way of removing skin cancer by serial excisions.
 The smallest area of visible cancer is taken first.
 The skin margins are then tested while you wait.
 If an area is still positive for cancer, then a little more skin is removed.
 This process is repeated until all of the cancer is gone, leaving as much normal skin surrounding the cancer intact.

 This is important because only the cancer is removed, leaving normal skin behind.
 No longer do we have to make large incisions and wait a week for testing to make sure the cancer is gone.

-Mohs surgery is performed by specialized dermatologist, who are also trained in pathology.
-They have a lab set up in their office to process the specimens on site.
+Mohs surgery is performed by specialized dermatologists, who are also trained in pathology.
+They have a lab set up in their office to process the specimens on-site.

 It is beneficial for us to see patients first, before the cancer is removed.
 This allows us to review the repair options once the cancer is removed.
 We can anticipate what defect may be present after Mohs surgery and plan accordingly.
 This results is the best possible outcomes with minimal scars.

 It is not easy to diagnose skin cancer.
 This usually requires a trained specialist to examine the area and perform a biopsy.
 Skin cancer can take on many forms and appearances.
 Some of the most common types are: